open-source-tabletop/squadrons/fractured-skies.md

 | Valkyrie Bomber           |  3  |  4" |  3+ |  3+ |  5  |  6  | Heavy Armour (1), Platform (1), Countermeasures |

 - You may include 1 Valkyrie Bomber for every other ship in your squadron.
-- A Valkyrie Bomber is equipped with a Twin Machine Gun Turret and a Heavy Machine Gun.
+- A Valkyrie Bomber is equipped with a Twin Machine Gunbomberss and a Heavy Machine Gun.
 - A Valkyrie Bomber must take either Fusion Bombs or an Eradicator Lance.
 - A Valkyrie Bomber may take the Shields upgrade.